 Soil, Sunlight and Water Recommendations for Bananas

-Bananas are heavy feeders, and because they lose moisture through their large leaves, they need a lot of water.
+Bananas are heavy feeders with a high water need, and because they lose moisture through their large leaves, they need a lot of water.
 Soil should be amended with organic matter before planting seeds or pups, and the young plants should get a balanced fertilizer with an emphasis on potassium, such as 6-6-12, two or three times during the growing season.
 The ideal soil pH is between 5.5 and 6.5, and the soil should be moist but not wet, receiving water at a rate of 1 to 2 inches weekly.
 If you move the plants indoors for the winter, they won't need any fertilizer during that period, and you should reduce watering to avoid rotting the roots.

 Bananas like full sun and will stop growing if there's too much shade.
 However, some shading may be necessary in warm climates to protect the leaves from excessive sunlight.